-So how can you use that precious time wisely to create content that helps your company gain visibility, credibility and potential customers?
-The answer in < 280 characters: Write great content.
+So how can you use your time wisely to create content that makes an impact?
+The answer in < 280 characters: Add value.

 1. Stop talking about yourself.
 Imagine you’re on a first date.
 Dinner is fantastic and you’re having a great hair day, but your potential flame spends the entire time talking about themself without so much as a pause to ask you a question.
 After 45 minutes of patiently waiting for potential flame to demonstrate interest in you, you make your way to the “bathroom” never to return again.

 2. “Relentlessly, unremittingly, obstinately focus on the reader.”
 That’s the advice professional writer and marketing expert Ann Handley gives when it comes to creating content.

 Think about your reader.
 What do they need to know?
 What problems are they facing?
 What questions do they have?
 When you consistently work through the answers to these questions and figure out what your readers need, you develop what Handley calls “pathological empathy.”

 Develop pathological empathy and use it to create content that serves your reader.
 Then speak to them directly by using customer-centric language.